wildfly-extras/wildfly-camel-book/components/camel-sap.md

 <BAPI_FLCUST_GETLIST:Request xmlns:BAPI_FLCUST_GETLIST="http://sap.fusesource.org/rfc/XXX/BAPI_FLCUST_GETLIST" CUSTOMER_NAME="*" MAX_ROWS="10" WEB_USER="*"/>
 ```

-When the Camel route runs, the requst XML data is consumed from src/data and sent to SAP as a `BAPI_FLCUST_GETLIST` request.
+When the Camel route runs, the request XML data is consumed from src/data and sent to SAP as a `BAPI_FLCUST_GETLIST` request.
 The results of the SAP request are output to the console.
 You should see an XML structure like the following containing customer records.

 ```xml